scssyworks/argon-formatter/README.md

 // => ($10)
 ```

-You could also get a list of all the currencies:
+## Getting a list of all currencies

 ```js
 const currencies = argonFormatter.currencies();